 Overdose Prevention

 The toxic drug crisis in BC is a public health emergency.
-Drug poisoning can happen to anyone, and any street drug can be poisoned.
+Drug poisoning can happen to anyone.
+Any street drug or misuse of prescription drugs can lead to overdose.

 Find out how to recognize and respond to an overdose.
 Remember, the first step is always to call 911.